metablaster/WindowsFirewallRuleset/README.md

 For now you can load rules on 32 bit system just fine with the exception of few rules probably not relevant at all for your configuration.
 (It's hard to tell since it wasn't tested)

-The plan is to expand this project to manage [nftables](https://en.wikipedia.org/wiki/Nftables) firewall on linux and other systems, but not anytime soon.

 [This document](https://github.com/metablaster/WindowsFirewallRuleset/blob/master/Readme/LegacySupport.md)
 describes how to make use of this project on older Windows systems such as Windows 7 or Server 2008